spectrocloud/librarium/content/docs/14-troubleshooting/06-nodes.md

 # Nodes & Clusters

-This page is covers common debugging scenarios for nodes and clusters post deployment.
+This page covers common debugging scenarios for nodes and clusters post-deployment.

 # Nodes

 ## Scenario - Repaved Nodes

-Palette performs a rolling upgrade on the nodes when a chang is detected in the kubeadm config.
-Below are some of the actions including but not limited to that will cause the kubeadm configuration to change and result in the nodes getting an upgrade:
+Palette performs a rolling upgrade on the nodes when a change is detected in the `kubeadm` config.
+Below are some of the actions including but not limited to that will cause the `kubeadm` configuration to change and result in the nodes getting an upgrade:
 * OS layer changes
 * Kubernetes layer changes
 * Kubernetes version upgrade